mopitz199/Blog/_posts/2018-01-16-react-native-push-notification.md

 Hi everyone, today I want to show how to use push notification in React Native.
-I will use local an remote notification using the google server notification.
+I will use local and remote notification using the google server notification.

 <!--more-->